 The URI is pleased to announce a new partnership with Future Energy Systems (FES), to provide targeted funding for eligible students to work with FES researchers.
 FES focuses on multidisciplinary research that develops the energy technologies of the near future, integrates them into today’s infrastructure, and examines possible consequences for our society, economy, and environment.

 In support of FES’ goals to promote equity, diversity and inclusion in research, FES is sponsoring targeted Stipends for the following groups:

 - First Nations, Metis and Inuit (FNMI) students

 To be eligible for FES sponsored URI Stipends, applicants must self-identify with one or more of these groups, and have a primary supervisor who is, or is directly affiliated with, a FES Principal Investigator (PI) or co-PI (e.g. graduate student, technical staff, post-doctoral fellow, etc.).
 The proposed project must align with the scope of the supervisor’s FES funded project.
 Students and supervisors must also meet the basic eligibility requirements for the URI Stipend.

 Please review the program guide for detailed information about student and supervisor eligibility, award conditions, adjudication criteria, and application instructions.

-Please note, the adjudication criteria have been revised for the Fall 2018 application cycle.
+Please note, the adjudication criteria have recently changed (as of Fall 2018).
 Please carefully review the Program Guide and Rubric prior to submitting your application.
 Previous applicants, please be aware that some questions and word limits in the application form have also changed.
 Please revise your application accordingly prior to submission.

 How to apply